SerhiiCho/timeago-docs/docs/contribute.md

 In this file we don't actually need to define the `few` field, since the the fallback is also matches the `few`, but I just wanted to demonstrate the full version of the file so that you have an idea how many fields are there.

+### Fields
+Let me give you a little bit more explanation about the fields in the file:

+- `"format": "{num} {timeUnit} {ago}"` - This is the format of the output string.
+  - `{num}` is the number of time units like `1`, `2`, `3`, etc.
+  - `{timeUnit}` is the time unit itself like `second`, `minute`, `hour`, etc.
+  - `{ago}` is the word that is used to indicate that the time is in the past or in the future.
+- `"ago": "назад"` - This is the word that is used to indicate that the time is in the past.
+- `"online": "В сети"` - This is the word that is used to indicate that the user is online.
+- `"justnow": "Только что"` - This is the word that is used to indicate that the time is just now.
+When the time is less than 1 minute

 ## Step 2.
 Add language rules
 All rules for each language is defined in `grammarRules` variable in [rules.go](https://github.com/SerhiiCho/timeago/blob/main/rules.go) file.
 Rule is just a set of conditions that define when to apply particular form from the language set.